mlsamuelson/hax/README.md

 webcomponentsjs 0.7.x and polymer 1.11.x as of this writing.
 You will have the dependencies needed.

+## Gather dependencies

+Download the REST UI module: https://www.drupal.org/project/restui

 ## Usage

 This should give you the dependencies you need to get going.
+1. Enable the HAX module and the dependencies it requires.
+2. Visit the config page provided by REST UI and enable the "content" resource with the "PATCH" method, the "json" request format and "cookie" auth.
+TODO AUTH ????
-Enable the module and go to the permissions page to ensure uses have the 'use hax' permission checked.
+3. Go to the permissions page to ensure users have the 'use hax' permission checked.
 Once this is checked then people will start to see a 'HAX Authoring' local menu item / tab / contextual option show up when they have access to edit a node.

 ## Settings